Naruto RPG

 • "Major Village": Missions must be done within the walls of one of the Big Five Major Villages (Hoshi, Kiri, Konoha, Kumo, and Suna).

-• "Minor Village": Missions can be done in any of the villages within The Minor Countries.
+• "Minor Village": Missions can be done in any village within The Minor Countries.

 • "Neutral Village": Unnamed communities that do not appear on the map.
 They have no ninja system, no allegiance to any village, and rely on the assistance of outsiders to complete various tasks.
 Mission completed in Neutral Villages must be made at the borders of any country.
 Places like Tanzaku Town would also fall into the category.